Abul A'la Maududi: Islamic state

-The modern conceptualization of the "Islamic state" is also attributed to Maududi.
-This term was coined and popularized in his book, The Islamic Law and Constitution (1941), and in subsequent writings.
+The modern conceptualisation of the "Islamic state" is also attributed to Maududi.
+This term was coined and popularised in his book, The Islamic Law and Constitution (1941), and in subsequent writings.

+After the creation of Pakistan, Maududi's "concentrated" his efforts on converting it to an Islamic state, where he envisioned Sharia would be enforced—banks that charged and gave interest would be abolished, the sexes would be segregated, hijab compulsory, and the hadd penalties (public lashing, amputation of hands and/or feet, stoning to death, etc.) for theft, alcohol consumption, adultery and other crimes.

 Maududi's Islamic state is both ideological and all-embracing, based on "Islamic Democracy," and will eventually "rule the earth".
 In 1955 he described it as a "God-worshipping democratic Caliphate, founded on the guidance vouchsafed to us through Muhammad."
 Ultimately though, Islam was more important and the state would be judged by its adherence to din (religion and the Islamic system) and not democracy.

 Unlike the Islamic state of Ayatollah Khomeini, it would not establish and enforce Islamisation, but follow the Islamisation of society.
 As Maududi became involved in politics, this vision was "relegated to a distant utopia".

 Three principles underlying it: tawhid (oneness of God), risala (prophethood) and khilafa (caliphate).
 The "sphere of activity" covered by the Islamic state would be "co-extensive with human life ...
 In such a state no one can regard any field of his affairs as personal and private."

-The Islamic state recognizes the sovereignty of God, which meant God was the source of all law.
+The Islamic state recognises the sovereignty of God, which meant God was the source of all law.
 The Islamic state acts as the vicegerent or agent of God on earth and enforces Islamic law, which as mentioned above is both all-embracing and "totally silent" on a "vast range of human affairs".
 While the government follows the sharia law, when it comes to a question about which no explicit injunction is to be found in the sharia, the matter is "settled by consensus among the Muslims."